 Then sound the horns and strobes.
 Measure how fast the voltage goes down.
 Write down the battery voltage after a minute.
 The voltage will have gone down, but in about a minute the voltage should not be below 25 volts.

 When the test is complete, turn off the horns and strobes and turn on the power again.

-Outside of the 24-hour test, there really is no proper test.
-You will have to use your judgement.
+You will have to use your judgement; outside of the 24-hour test, there really is no proper test.
 After testing quite a few batteries, you will get an idea of a good battery versus a bad battery.